Tuesday, September 24, 2024

 A final factor indicative of intelligence, especially with males, is if they are left-handed (or, at least, if the only reason they are right-handed is because they grew up in the 1950s and had a superstitious incompetent first-grade teacher who forced them to switch from the left hand to the right).
 Left-handed people tend to do well in divergent thinking, which gives them the ability to link unrelated items in a meaningful way.

-The next time you see a nervous left-handed nervous male musician with his face buried in a book and chuckling out loud, engage him in conversation and see if he is intelligent.
+The next time you see a nervous left-handed male with his face buried in a book and chuckling out loud while clutching a trombone, engage him in conversation and see how smart he is.

 For more information on Dr. Bradberry's hypothesis, click here.